Federated Learning for Surgical Vision in Appendicitis Classification: Results of the FedSurg EndoVis 2024 Challenge: Challenge Design

 The challenge cohort comprises human patients, both adults and children of diverse ages and biological sex, who underwent appendectomy for suspected appendicitis at four German medical centers.
 In general, the challenge cohort is a representative sample of patients undergoing appendectomy for suspected appendicitis.
 The dataset consists of laparoscopic video recordings captured during these interventions.
 While no additional patient data was provided for the challenge, the final Appendix300 dataset includes supplementary clinical information \cite{kolbinger_appendix300_2025}.

 This challenge's main contribution is its patient-level prediction task for appendicitis staging, a transferable innovation for AI in surgery.
-By establishing a framework for standardized, objective assessment of inflammation severity, this approach serves as a powerful proof-of-concept for addressing more critical clinical needs.
-These include advancing intraoperative assistance for surgical quality control, and providing a foundation for developing AI tools for accurate diagnosis, real-time surgical support, and effective prognosis for a variety of surgical conditions.
+This challenge serves as a proof-of-concept for applying FL to patient-level surgical video analysis, with methodological insights intended to transfer to future tasks with broader clinical relevance, such as intraoperative decision support or quality control across diverse surgical procedures.

 Participants were tasked with developing FL algorithms to classify appendicitis stages in laparoscopic videos, structured around two core tasks:

 \begin{itemize} \item Task 1, Generalization: Evaluate the model's ability to generalize to unseen centers.
 Participants train their models on a subset of centers and are evaluated on a held-out center that was not involved in training. \item Task 2, Adaptation: Assess the model’s ability to personalize to each center’s test data.
 Here, the same trained model is fine-tuned (or adapted) for each single center of the federated setup and then evaluated independently on each center’s test set. \end{itemize}